victoriateixeira/victoriateixeira/README.md

 ### Hi 👋 I'm Victoria Teixeira and I'm a junior **Full Stack Developer**🚀

-- 🌱 I’m currently learning web development to complete a career change into the tech world!
+- 🌱 I’ve recently completed a bootcamp style course in web development to make a career change into the tech world!
 - 🤔 I’m always looking to learn more and explore new possibilities to make my coding better and cleaner
 - 💬 I love to read and I'm always up for a good yarn - about anything!
 - 📫 How to reach me: victoriaftx@gmail.com